In this case, we will hot smoke the beef brisket FIRST and then finish utilizing sous vide.

 No matter which you choose, you might want to consider making something like this:

 Either brisket is tender enough to cut into a steak, which can then be pan seared.
 Make it a habit to heat plates in the oven, and put a slice of Humboldt Fog goat cheese on the plate, very sinful.
 Heart of Butter lettuce, French, yes, FRENCH dressing.
-I make a version wife loves, garnish with avocado, olives, natural juices.
+I make a version that my wife loves; garnish with avocado, olives, natural juices.

 Sigh, SMH.
 Doesn’t that look good?